jcoleman45/6300test/Project2/D1/UseCaseModel.md

 - Post-conditions: The 5% discount is applied in final transaction.
 Transaction history is updated.
 The customer's calendar purchase is updated.

-- Scenarios:Gold customer scans his/her credit card, and payment is completed with 5% discount.
+- Scenarios: Gold customer scans his/her credit card, and payment is completed with 5% discount.

 ### 2.9 UC9: PERFORM TRANSACTION WITH MONEY DISCOUNT
 - Requirements: In this use case, system could make transaction with 5% discount.